MohamedSeliem/hms/README.md

 ## Setup

-Setup is straightforward, it is similar to every other Laravel Server.
+Setup is straightforward, it is similar to every other web Server based on Laravel Framework.

  1. run `git clone https://github.com/MohamedSeliem/hms.git` in your local machine.
- 2. to install the project dependencies run `composer install`, if you did not install composer please refer to this [link](https://getcomposer.org/doc/00-intro.md) for installation steps
+ 2. to install the project dependencies run `composer install`, if you did not install composer please refer to this [link](https://getcomposer.org/doc/00-intro.md) for installation steps.
- 3. Create new `.env` file to include your environment variable (e.g. [`.env.example`](https://github.com/MohamedSeliem/hms/blob/master/.env.example))
+ 3. Create new `.env` file to include your environment variable. e.g. [`.env.example`](https://github.com/MohamedSeliem/hms/blob/master/.env.example).
- 4. Generate new key by running this command `php artisan key:generate`
+ 4. Generate new key by running this command `php artisan key:generate`.
- 5. to create the database tables run `php artisan migrate`
+ 5. to create the database tables run `php artisan migrate`.
- 6. make sure that your database tables contain entries by using seeder `php artisan db:seed` or by using user factory `php artisan tinker`, then `$user=factory(App\User::class,n)->create()`, where n is the number of the fake users you want to create
+ 6. make sure that your database tables contain entries by using seeder `php artisan db:seed` or by using user factory `php artisan tinker`, then `$user=factory(App\User::class,n)->create()`, where n is the number of the fake users you want to create.
- 5. run your server by running this command `php artisan serve`
+ 5. run your server by running this command `php artisan serve`.

 You can now either use your machine's webserver to view the default home page http://127.0.0.1:8000